PCLLAB/pcllab.github.io/docs/handbook/prep-experiments/new-sona.md

 ## Final Steps

 - Make sure all information, including IRB numbers and Sona numbers, is correct on all forms.
-- Email the Sona the documents listed above to Darryl Schneider (<dws@purdue.edu>)
+- Email the Sona the documents listed above to Jill Gulker (<jgulker@purdue.edu>)
-- Once the experiment is approved by Darryl you will be able to post sessions on Sona.
+- Once the experiment is approved by Jill you will be able to post sessions on Sona.
 - At this point, you are now ready to run subjects.